apache/zeppelin/docs/interpreter/r.md

   </tr>
 </table>

+## Interpreter binding mode

+The default [interpreter binding mode](../usage/interpreter/interpreter_binding_mode.html) is `globally shared`.
+That means all notes share the same R interpreter.
+So we would recommend you to ues `isolated per note` which means each note has own R interpreter without affecting each other.
+But it may run out of your machine resource if too many R interpreters are created.
+You can [run R in yarn mode](../interpreter/r.html#run-r-in-yarn-cluster) to avoid this problem.

 ## How to use R Interpreter

-There're two different implementations of R interpreters: `%r.r` and `%r.ir`.
+There are two different implementations of R interpreters: `%r.r` and `%r.ir`.

 * Vanilla R Interpreter(`%r.r`) behaves like an ordinary REPL and use SparkR to communicate between R process and JVM process.
-It requires 'knitr'.
+It requires `knitr` to be installed.
-* IRKernel R Interpreter(`%r.ir`) it behaves like using IRKernel in Jupyter notebook.
+* IRKernel R Interpreter(`%r.ir`) behaves like using IRKernel in Jupyter notebook.
 It is based on [jupyter interpreter](jupyter.html).
-Besides jupyter interpreter's prerequisites, [IRkernel](https://github.com/IRkernel/IRkernel) needs to be installed.
+Besides jupyter interpreter's prerequisites, [IRkernel](https://github.com/IRkernel/IRkernel) needs to be installed as well.

 Take a look at the tutorial note `R Tutorial/1.
 R Basics` for how to write R code in Zeppelin.

-### R basic expression
+### R basic expressions

 R basic expressions are supported in both `%r.r` and `%r.ir`.